HaoYang670/rucat/README.md

 6. More resource clients: Yarn, Spark standalone, Spark local, rust shuttle etc.
 7. expose spark rpc port and web ui port
 8. Remove all unreachable code by using stronger type.
+9. Add test for state monitor.
+10. Define engine states into 3 subtypes: InProgress, WaitTo and Stable.
+Customized the serde for the engine state.

 ## Debug

-Dummy command that can make a pod running forever: `tail -f /dev/null`
+Dummy command that can make a pod run forever: `tail -f /dev/null`